forkaduck/duckydd/README.md

 __Note:__ The keylogger logs all keypresses that are read from the event file until the specific keyboard times out.
-The keys pressed are then written to a file called key.log into the path which the logpath variable is set to.
+The keys pressed are then written to a file called key.log into the logpath.

 `logpath /`

 Sets the path where every log file is saved in.

-If the process is given the -d flag (daemonize) then it will also write it's log messages to a file which is called out.log in the logpath directory.
+If the process is passed the -d flag (daemonize) then it will also write it's log messages to a file which is called out.log in the logpath directory.

 Otherwise it will just use the directory for the keylog.